GeoRouv/single-cell-data-analysis/README.md

   - UMAP: umap-learn
 - For clustering (Gaussian Mixture Modelling), sklearn.mixture.GaussianMixture was used
-- Place the datasets or ensure that they are in the same directory as the notebook le
+- Place the datasets or ensure that they are in the same directory as the notebook file